rizom-ai/team-brain-content/README.md

 Try these:

-- "What projects are we working on?"
+- "@scout, What projects are we working on?"
-- "What did we decide about authentication?"
+- "What did we decide about authentication? @scout"
-- "What tools does the team use?"
+- "@scout What tools does the team use?"

 Scout searches everything you've captured